Henry Adams: Early life and education

-Adams attended the Dixwell School, where he was one of the very first students.
-After his graduation from Harvard University in 1858, he embarked on a grand tour of Europe, during which he also attended lectures in civil law at the University of Berlin.
+Adams among the first students at the Dixwell School.
+He graduated from Harvard College in 1858, after which he embarked on a grand tour of Europe, during which he also attended lectures in civil law at the University of Berlin.

-In his 50s, he was initiated into the Phi Kappa Psi fraternity as an honorary member at the 1893 Columbian Exposition by Harris J. Ryan, a judge for the exhibit on electrical engineering.
-Through that organization, he was a member of the Irving Literary Society.
+At the 1893 Columbian Exposition, Adams was initiated as an honorary member of Phi Kappa Psi by Harris J. Ryan.
+Through that organization, he was also a member of the Irving Literary Society.

-During the Civil War
+London (1861–1868)

-Adams returned home from Europe in the midst of the heated presidential election of 1860.
-He tried his hand again at law, taking employment with Judge Horace Gray's Boston firm, but this was short-lived.
+Adams returned home from Europe in the midst of the heated 1860 presidential election.
+He tried his hand at reading law, taking short-lived employment with Horace Gray in the firm known today as Ropes & Gray.
+His father won re-election to the United States House of Representatives, and Henry joined him in Washington as his private secretary.

-His father, Charles Francis Adams Sr., was also seeking re-election to the US House of Representatives.
-After his successful re-election, Charles Francis asked Henry to be his private secretary, continuing a father-son pattern set by John and John Quincy and suggesting that Charles Francis had chosen Henry as the political scion of that generation of the family.
 Henry shouldered the responsibility reluctantly and with much self-doubt. "[I] had little to do", he reflected later, "and knew not how to do it rightly."

-During this time, Adams was the anonymous Washington correspondent for Charles Hale's Boston Daily Advertiser.
+While in Washington, Adams worked anonymously as the Washington correspondent for Charles Hale's Boston Daily Advertiser.

-London (1861–1868)

-On March 19, 1861, Abraham Lincoln appointed Charles Francis Adams Sr. United States Ambassador to the United Kingdom.
-Henry accompanied his father to London as his private secretary.
-He also became the anonymous London correspondent for The New York Times.
-The two Adamses were kept very busy, monitoring Confederate diplomatic intrigues and trying to obstruct the construction of Confederate commerce raiders and blockade runners by British shipyards (see Alabama Claims).
+On March 19, 1861, Abraham Lincoln appointed Charles Sr. as minister to the United Kingdom.
+Henry accompanied his father to London, where he also became the anonymous London correspondent for The New York Times.
+For the next four years, Charles Sr. was kept very busy by the necessity of maintaining British neutrality in the American Civil War, monitoring Confederate intrigues and obstructing the construction of Confederate commerce raiders and blockade runners in British shipyards.
 Henry's writings for the Times argued that Americans should be patient with the British.
-While in Britain, Adams was befriended by many noted men, including Charles Lyell, Francis T. Palgrave, Richard Monckton Milnes, James Milnes Gaskell, and Charles Milnes Gaskell.
-He worked to introduce the young Henry James to English society, with the help of his closest and lifelong friend Charles Milnes Gaskell and his wife Lady Catherine (nee Wallop).

-While in Britain, Henry read and was taken with the works of John Stuart Mill.
-For Adams, Mill's 1861 book Considerations on Representative Government showed the necessity of an enlightened, moral, and intelligent elite to provide leadership to a government elected by the masses and subject to demagoguery, ignorance, and corruption.
-Henry wrote to his brother Charles that Mill demonstrated to him that "democracy is still capable of rewarding a conscientious servant."
-His years in London led Adams to conclude that he could best provide that knowledgeable and conscientious leadership by working as a correspondent and journalist.
+While living in London, Adams befriended many noted men, including Charles Lyell, Francis Turner Palgrave, Richard Monckton Milnes, James Milnes Gaskell, and Charles Milnes Gaskell.
+He helped introduce the young Henry James to English society with the help of Charles Milnes Gaskell and his wife Catherine.
+During this period, Adams was influenced by the works of John Stuart Mill, especially the 1861 book Considerations on Representative Government, which Adams believed showed the necessity of an enlightened elite to lead elected governments, which were susceptible to demagoguery, ignorance, and corruption.
+Henry wrote that Mill's writing showed, "[D]emocracy is still capable of rewarding a conscientious servant."